xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

 At the end of this step, the result will be essentially the same, and both solutions can be used for creating the template.

+### From a cloud image in OVA format

+Canonical (the Ubuntu company) provides Ubuntu images that have been configured to run on cloud systems.
+The [website](https://cloud-images.ubuntu.com) provides all versions of Ubuntu.
+XCP-NG supports the open virtual machine format OVA used by VMWare and VirtualBox systems.

+1. Download an OVA file of [Ubuntu 22.04 version](https://cloud-images.ubuntu.com/jammy).

+2. From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **Import** option and choose the **VM** sub-option.

+3. Drag and drop or select the file *jammy-server-cloudimg-amd64.ova* and if necessary, modify the parameters for creating the virtual machine by naming it *custom-cloud-ubuntu22.04*.

+4. Click on **Import** and wait for the import to finish.

+The creation of the virtual image from a cloud image in OVA format is complete.
+A template can now be created.

 ### From an ISO file

 1. Download an ISO file of Ubuntu 22.04.04 LTS version: [https://ubuntu.com/download/server](https://ubuntu.com/download/server)